Clayton Utz

-Clayton Utz is an Australian law firm with offices in Sydney, Melbourne, Brisbane, Perth and Canberra.
+Clayton Utz is an Australian law firm with offices in Sydney, Melbourne, Brisbane, Perth, Canberra and Darwin.
 Established in 1833, it is a large-sized firm, known as one of the big six Australian law firms.
 The firm is recognised for its litigation practice, government clients, pro bono services and high-profile alumni.
 In 2024, the firm had an annual revenue of $594 million.
 As of 2021 it had 179 partners and 1,600 personnel in six offices.

 Operations

 Legal services

 Clayton Utz is a full-service law firm and provides legal services in a wide variety of practice areas.
 The primary focus of the firm is commercial law, although it has broad competence in a large number of practice areas.

 The firm manages the affairs of clients across jurisdictions, and retains dual-qualified lawyers.
 It is a member of international legal networks such as Lex Mundi and the Pacific Rim Advisory Council.